This feature is available from the Essential plan and above.

 Importing posts and pages

 To translate the content, you need to import it to your Lokalise project first.
 Importing effectively means downloading content from Wordpress and creating new translation keys on Lokalise.
 These keys will then be properly connected to your WordPress content.

 Next, choose one or more items to import to your Lokalise project.
 All languages that are present in Wordpress but missing in your Lokalise project will be created automatically.

-After the items are linked, you may proceed to the Lokalise project dashboard and edit the content as usual.
-All translations imported from Wordpress will have two tags:
+After the items are linked, you may proceed to the Lokalise project editor and work with the content as usual.
+All translations imported from Wordpress may have several tags:

 Tag named after the post or the page.
-So, if the key belongs to the "Hello world" post, it will have a "Hello world" tag.
+To do so, you would need to add a "Title" to the "Assign tags" list during the import.
+With such setting, if the key belongs to the "Hello world" post, it will have a "Hello world" tag.

 Managing imported items

-Open Wordpress integration again to manage the currently imported items or import the new ones.
+Open Wordpress app on Lokalise again to manage the currently imported items or import the new ones.
 You will see the list of all previously loaded items.
 Pick the items you'd like to upload back to Wordpress and click Export selected.
 Then choose one or more languages and decide whether you'd like to export empty translations: